sakomm/sakomm/README.md

 ### Hi there 👋

-My name is Saianurag Kommuri, I am a Junior at George Mason University studying Computer Science and Minoring in Computational Data science.
-I love to work with my hands and making silly robots.
+My name is Saianurag Kommuri, I am a George Mason University graduate who studied Computer Science with a minor in Computational Data science.
+I love to work with my hands and robotics.

 Feel free to reach out via [email](mailto:sakommuri@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/skommur/) :)